Sr. Maketing Strategist

 Zach likes that Focus puts clients first and gives back to the community.

-“At the core,” he says, “nothing makes me feel better than helping others.
-Whether it’s a small business owner seeing their idea come to life, a large corporation navigating a rebrand, or the opportunity to share an umbrella with someone less fortunate waiting to cross the street—helping one person might not change the world, but it could change the world for one person.
+“At the core,” he says, “nothing gives me more satisfaction than helping others.
+Whether it’s a small business owner seeing their idea come to life, a large corporation navigating a rebrand, or the opportunity to share an umbrella with someone less fortunate waiting to cross the street—”We can achieve so much more when we come together.”

 “Through Focus, I have an opportunity to help businesses, charities, and people far more than I could alone.
 My hope is that I can positively impact everyone who interacts not only with me, but also the Focus brand.”